Skip to content

 Study Rationale

-By generating a large genetic data set of diverse ancestries, this study will not only accelerate efforts for gene discovery in bipolar disorder but also address the historic lack of inclusiveness in bipolar disorder genetics research.
+By generating a large genetic data set of diverse ancestries, this study is accelerating efforts for gene discovery in bipolar disorder and addressing the historic lack of inclusiveness in bipolar disorder genetics research.

 Hypothesis Icon